unwiredben/RantDocs/content/documentation.md

 ## API
 ---
 Integrating Rant into your .NET application is pretty simple.
 To see the full documentation, check out the [API](/api.html) page.

+## Tools
+---
+The Rant repository includes several tools for performing various tasks with patterns and table (.dic) files.
+See the [Tools](/tools.html) page for more information on these.